imruizhang/imruizhang.github.io/_posts/2024-07-24-luoyang-travel-tips.md

 The best view is actually from Sanhuangzhai Scenic Spot (aka Sanhuang Village), it takes 10 minutes if you take the cable car (95 Yuan for a round trip) from the station nearby the Pagoda Forest.
 But there would be another 4 hours hike if you want to see more, I couldn't do it because we didn't have enough time and the walk is too much for younger children.
 I think a better route would be to take a taxi from the North Shaolin Temple Tourist Centre to the South Sanhuangzhai Tourist Centre, then change to a minibus (20 Yuan) to the starting point of the walk.
 You would see the Songshan Buddhist Academy and the amazing mountain views.
 I don't have much to say, see with your eyes ^_^

 ![img](/img/in-post/post-luoyang/shaolin2.jpg){:width="300"}

+### Local food worth to try

+No, they don't speak English.
+Lunch is served until 2pm and dinner starts at 5pm.
+Also, Google Map does not work in China, more importantly, the information is not up to date.

+#### Luoyang city centre

+- Xiaozhi Brewis aka beef soup (小治东关甜牛肉汤, No. 19 Wan'an Street).
+This is for breakfast.
+You will know it when you enter this street.
+You would see people cueing up there.
+There's a "sweet" in the name of the dish, but that doesn't mean they've added sugar.
+The sweetness is the original beef flavour.
+You can choose from a wide range of prices (from 8 RMB to 30 RMB) that represent the amount of beef in the soup.

+- Lvji Stir-fried Chicken Saute Spicy Chicken (吕记炒鸡大盘鸡, No.3 Luopu Road, Xigong District).
+The restaurant is small and there are many restaurants on the same street, so make sure you find the right one.
+Order by the weight of the chicken.
+Three adults would need 1.5 kilos.

+- Yantianxia (宴天下).
+This is a local chain restaurant, but each one serves a different type of food.
+We tried two and both are good.